officiallyutso/astrikos-high-prep/README.md

 ## Project Overview

-Astrikos.AI is an advanced visualization platform designed to transform how cities, industries, and enterprises manage infrastructure challenges.
+This project is an advanced visualization platform designed to transform how cities, industries, and enterprises manage infrastructure challenges.
 Our solution combines cutting-edge 3D visualization with real-time data analytics to provide actionable insights for urban planning, emergency management, and logistics optimization.

 ### Problem Statement